 You have heard it a thousand times: location, location, location.
 Where you decide to buy matters.
 If you have done any investigation you know that the housing markets are not all the same.
 You’ll get a lot more home for your money in Arizona than in California or New York.
-Though experts still insist that in most parts of the country it is cheaper to buy a home than rent one.
-But (here’s the kicker) you must plan to stay where you are at least 5 years of more.
-National average states buying is 38% cheaper than renting.
-That number is an average, look at the real numbers in the area you want to buy.
+Though experts still insist in most parts of the country it is cheaper to buy a home than rent one.
+But (here’s the kicker), you must plan to stay where you are at least five years or more.
+The National average states that buying is 38 percent cheaper than renting.
+This number is an average; look at the real numbers in the area you want to buy.

-Where you will be living is something to consider.
-If that area is at the top of the housing bubble, it may not be a smart idea to buy at all.
-On the other hand, if you are in an area that homes are just now on the upswing, then buying now is a great idea even if you may not be living there forever.
+Where you will live is something to consider.
+If the area is at the top of the housing bubble, it may not be a smart idea to buy at all.
+On the other hand, if you are in an area where homes are just now on the upswing, then buying there is a great idea, even if you may not be living there forever.

 What kind of lifestyle do you have?

 Home buying is a commitment.
-Renting enables you to move quickly, whether is for that dream job 3,000 miles away or into the swanky new complex where your bestie lives.
+Renting enables you to move quickly, whether is for a dream job 3,000 miles away or into the swanky new complex where your bestie lives.
 You should be ready to put down roots if you plan to buy.
-The cost of the transactions associated with buying are about 10% of the sale price.
+The cost of the transactions associated with buying are about 10 percent of the sale price.
 You could lose your nest egg if you don’t stay long enough to recoup the costs.

 Do you love to travel?
-Do you hate the idea of managing the repairs, HOA, warranty, landscaping, tax and insurance issues around owning?
-You may never want to own a home and that’s OK.
+Do you hate the idea of managing the repairs, HOA, warranty, landscaping, tax, and insurance issues around owning?
+You may never want to own a home and that’s okay.
 If your lifestyle and your preferences lean toward renting, then rent.

 Your financial goals

-You need to be able to juggle these expenses as well as manage your other goals such as paying off that student loan or having a new baby.
-Solid budgeting skills are imperative and a hefty savings for those unexpected crises.
+You need to be able to juggle these expenses, as well as manage your other goals, such as paying off student loans or the birth of a new baby.
+Solid budgeting skills are imperative and you need hefty savings for those unexpected crises.